khalid-hussain/theprophetsprayer/MARKDOWN/appendices/appendix_2.md

 # The authentic narration: “You are right in some of it and wrong in some of it.”

+\chaptermark{“Your are right in some of it and wrong in some of it.”}

 <!-- \chapter[toc version]{doc version} -->
 <!-- \chaptermark{version for header} -->